mshah49/bad-dog/README.md

 We have done nothing at all!
 I uploaded a **sample** level design that we can use for our first duel...
 Here are things we need to do before then:

 ### Version 1.1.0
 We are making progress!
 I updated the below list with things we have done and what still needs to be done.
 I'll use this to keep track of our progress.
+In this version we have done player base movement, enemy movement and AI(seeing and moving towards player) and we have gotten a bunch of awesome sprites to work with!
+WooOoOoOOO

 For Development Team: